-The transition for many games from Japan to the US could be quite strange.
-Although marque titles that were guaranteed to be hits were (and are) released near-simultaenously, niche titles often never made it to the US from over the western pond (just look at the sheet number of dating sims and RPGs that are Japan-only for a key example).
-When the games finally would make it over here, they'd often go through editing and changing to suit our western tastes and desires, often losing that special something that made it such a hit in Japan.
+The transition for many games from Japan to the U.S. could be quite strange.
+Although marque titles that were guaranteed to be hits were (and are) released near-simultaneously, niche titles often never made it to the U.S. from over the pond (just look at the sheer number of dating sims and RPGs that are Japan-only for a key example).
+When the games finally would make it over here, they'd often go through editing and formatting to suit our Western tastes and desires, often losing that special something that made it such a hit in Japan.

-Now we at the Inverted Dungeon call this game a sequel and not just a straight remake since the game itself refers to it as such... and yet, like everything about Kid Dracula it does it with a winking nod.
-Kid Dracula had his previous adventure fighting Galamoth (villain of the first game), but now Galamoth is back using the exact plan he had before, and Kid Dracula has forgotten all the cool powers and magic he had, so he has to go have another adventure to best his great adversary.
-It's still a cute, fun adventure, but for those that played the original game, it's more of the same.
+Considered a remake in Japan, we at the Inverted Dungeon call this game a sequel as the game itself refers to it in so many words... except not exactly.
+Like everything about Kid Dracula, this game handles its status with a wink and a nod.
+Kid Dracula had his previous adventure fighting Galamoth, but now Galamoth is back using the exact plan he had before, and Kid Dracula has forgotten everything he did and learned in the first title.
+Now he has to go have another adventure to best his great adversary and prove, again, that he's a great hero or villain or whatever (even he doesn't really know).

 Kid Dracula is a cute and fun little adventure, very much in the vein (pun intended) of the previous title.
 It has the same great game play, the same solid controls, and the same wacky sense of humor.
 It doesn't do anything new with the title, being very much in that style of a "remake" of the Famicom edition meant for a larger audience, but what it does it does very well.
 Some disregard this as just a hand-held "port" of the previous game, but it does add in new enemies, new levels, and a different enough adventure to feel fresh and interesting in its own right.
 Plus, for Western audiences, this was the first time we got to try out this title.